 Chick Corea, jazz pianist, electric keyboardist, and composer who participated in the birth of jazz fusion as a member of Miles Davis’ band in the 1960s, and later formed Return to Forever with Herbie Hancock, McCoy Tyner, and Keith Jarrett, was born Armando Anthony Corea in Chelsea, MA in 1941.

-Len Barry, pop singer, songwriter, and record producer, was born Leonard Borisoff in West Philadelphia, PA in 1942.
+Len Barry, pop singer, songwriter, record producer, and founder of The Dovells, was born Leonard Borisoff in West Philadelphia, PA in 1942.

 Harold Cowart, bassist and member of John Fred and His Playboys, was born in Baton Rouge, LA in 1944.

 John Wetton, singer, songwriter, bassist, and member of Mogul Thrash, Family, King Crimson, and Uriah Heep, Wishbone Ash, and Asia who also worked with members of Yes, Roxy Music, and Genesis, was born in Willington, Derbyshire, England in 1949.